PCGen/pcgen-docs/content/tab/temporary-bonuses.md

 The Temporary Bonus Tab is used to apply conditional bonuses to your character such as Spell effects, bonuses due to Rage, having a familiar within 5 feet of your character and more.
-Normally PCGen will only apply absolute bonuses to your character, for example if you you equip your character with a Belt of Giant Strength he gets a bonus to his strength score because wearing the belt is the only condition that needs to be met.
+Normally PCGen will only apply absolute bonuses to your character, for example if you equip your character with a Belt of Giant Strength he gets a bonus to his strength score because wearing the belt is the only condition that needs to be met.
 If however your character is of a class that gets a +2 to Hide but